Certificate of Excellence

 Perfect lines at Impossibles from the clifftop

-Impossibles needs to be overhead for there to be a chance to get a decent ride.
-When it is shoulder-head high, the wave sections and the ride is very short.
-You need the conditions to align for Impossibles to break optimally, and to get that perfect ride you dream of.
+Impossibles needs to be overhead before there is any chance of a decent ride.
+Below shoulder-head high the wave sections on every wave and the ride is very short.
+The conditions must align for Impossibles to break optimally.

 Aerial view of a surfer on a large wave at Impossibles

-Insider tip: halfway between Padang and the Top peak, there is a section where the waves break smaller and it’s usually easy to paddle out.
-This is the best entry point at mid or high tide, but not at low tide as the waves break constantly in very shallow water.
-At low tide it’s better to paddle out directly in front of first peak.
-Third peak is difficult to access at low tide.
-Paddling from Bingin is best if there is a big swell.
+Insider tip: Halfway between Padang and the Top peak there is a section where the waves break smaller and it is usually easy to paddle out.
+This is the best entry point at mid or high tide.
+At low tide, paddle out directly in front of the first peak instead.
+Impossibles has the sharpest reef on the Bukit — be careful on the way out as white water pushing you back can put your feet directly onto reef.

 Drone shot of large, long waves at Impossibles.